DiefBell/Express-Typescript-Boilerplate/README.md

 # Express Typescript Boilerplate
+### Multipart File Upload with Multer
 Boilerplate for an Express server using the power of Typescript with TypeStack Routing Controllers for decorator-based routing and TypeORM for typed object relational mapping.
 The dotenv package is used for injecting environment variables into test code.

+This is an example of how you can upload and save multiple files with TypeStack Routing Controllers and Multer, including a progress bar.
+Once you've got the files, you can used the ` files : File[]` parameter passed to your controller to move them about etc. See the Multer docs for more!

 You can overwrite the tslint.json as it is fairly opinionated and not to everyone's taste :)